MicrosoftDocs/VBA-Docs/api/Outlook.MailItem.ItemProperties.md

- 'Create the e-mail item.
+ 'Create the email item.

  Set objMail = Application.CreateItem(olMailItem)

- 'Create a reference to the e-mail item's properties collection.
+ 'Create a reference to the email item's properties collection.

  Set objItems = objMail.ItemProperties

- 'Create a reference to the third e-mail item property.
+ 'Create a reference to the third email item property.

  Set objItem = objItems.Item(2)